 Blockchain combines the societal benefits of open protocols with the financial and architectural benefits of proprietary networks.
 The result is an open ecosystem without silos, barriers, or other arbitrary limitations; an ecosystem that will eventually make the currently dominant gated-garden business model obsolete.

 What then are the key technologies that blockchain has to offer?
-To name a few: decentralized identity and user authentication, cross-platform interoperability, shared user base, provable history, immutability, and of course trustless value exchange and other financial services.
+To name a few: decentralized identity and user authentication, cross-platform blockchain interoperability, shared user base, provable history, immutability, and of course trustless value exchange and other financial services.

 This vision is becoming increasingly popular as the blockchain industry matures.
 Already, we are seeing an evolution from smart contract platforms to multi-chain platforms.
 Now, there are a dozen platforms competing to provide the infrastructure layer for the next few decades, Komodo being one of them.